ayushpratap/wwe-watchlist/README.md

 ### Installation
 1. Clone the repository.
 2. Open `index.html`.
-3. Update the `firebaseConfig` object with your Firebase project details.
+3. Update the `firebaseConfig` object in `index.html` with your Firebase project details.
-4. Update the `apiKey` variable with your Gemini API key.
+4. Open the app in your browser.
+5. Enter your Gemini API Key when prompted by AI features (stored locally in your browser).

 ## Hosting
 This project is designed to be hosted on GitHub Pages or any static site hosting service.